-Topic 4: User Generated Content Analytics.
+Topic 15: Financial Technology.
+Same as Finance 372T (Topic 15).
 Restricted to students in a business major.
-Designed to showcase the virtually unlimited opportunities that exist today to leverage the power of user generated content analytics.
-Focuses on a gamut of questions ranging from strategic to op Only one of the following may be counted: Management Information Systems 373 (Topic: User Generated Content Analytics), 373 (Topic 25), Business Analytics 372 (Topic 4).
-Topic 5: Financial Technology.
-Restricted to business majors.
 Explore an overview of the most recent technological advances that are changing the financial services industry and how these technological breakthroughs offer new ways for people to save, invest, borrow, and transact.
 Analyze how new technologies create value in the financial industry, from reducing unit cost, increasing transparency, increasing competition, creating network effects, leveraging economies of scales, and lowering asymmetric information.
 Examine the competitive landscape and the market opportunities and threats for incumbents and new entrants.
-Only one of the following may be counted: Finance 372 (Topic: Financial Technology), 372 (Topic 5), Business Analytics 372 (Topic 5).
+Only one of the following may be counted: Business Analytics 372 (Topic 5), 372T (Topic 15), Finance 372 (Topic: Financial Technology), 372 (Topic 5), 372T (Topic 12).

-Topic 6: Optimization Method in Finance.
-Same as Decision Science 372 (Topic 6).
+Topic 16: Optimization Method in Finance.
+Same as Decision Science 372T (Topic 16), Finance 372T (Topic 16), and Statistics 372T (Topic 16).
 Explore quantitative methods and techniques in optimization and simulation, and their use in financial decision making.
 Discuss theory and application in portfolio selection, options and other derivative pricing, index tracking, risk measures, volatility estimating.
 Examine linear, quadratic, nonlinear, and integer programming; dynamic programming; robust optimization; Monte Carlo methods and variance reduction techniques.
 Emphasis will be placed on problem solving with advanced computational programming languages.
-Only one of the following may be counted: Finance 372 (Topic: Optimization Method in Finance), 372 (Topic 6), Statistics 372 (Topic 6), Business Analytics 372 (Topic 6), Decision Science 372 (Topic 6).
+Only one of the following may be counted: Business Analytics 372 (Topic 6), 372T (Topic 16), Decision Science 372 (Topic 6), 372T (Topic 16), Finance 372 (Topic: Optimization Method Finance), 372 (Topic 6), 372T (Topic 16), Statistics 372 (Topic 6), 372T (Topic 16).